Skip to main content

 ”Admin role cannot be included in roles”

-The Admin role is reserved and cannot be included in the roles array for private resource configuration.
+Admin is reserved and cannot be used in private resource roles.